Alison P. O’Reilly, RCA 2019

 Other

-Volunteer Workshop Facilitator for Women’s Space, Humankind, UK. – current (ongoing)
+Volunteer Workshop Facilitator for Women’s Space, Humankind, UK.
+2023 – ongoing

 Guest Tutor Guest Tutor, University of Greenwich– 2020, 2023